 Devil’s claw was introduced to Europe in the early 1900’s, where the dried roots have been used to restore appetite, relieve heartburn, and reduce pain and inflammation.
 Today, devil’s claw is used to fight inflammation or relieve pain in arthritis, headache, and low back pain.
 Animal and test tube studies suggest that devil’s claw can help fight inflammation, and it is used widely in Germany and France.

 Devil’s claw can be used as a bitter tonic for gastrointestinal complaints and as a blood cleanser, also helping with liver and gallbladder complaints.
 It has also been known to reduce cholesterol, triglycerides and obesity.

-There appears to be a risk of increased bleeding when devil's claw is taken together with anticoagulant drugs (blood-thinners), such as warfarin (coumadin) and heparin.
-Don't take devil's claw during pregnancy or while breast-feeding.
+Avoid if you suffer from gastric or duodenal ulcers.
+Use in low doses if you suffer from reflux or hyperacidity.
+There appears to be a risk of increased bleeding when devil’s claw is taken together with anticoagulant drugs (blood-thinners), such as warfarin (coumadin) and heparin.
 Consult your doctor before taking it if you have ulcers, gallstones, or a heart problem.

 Buy Devil's Claw online from the Happy Herb Co